2x45

-2x45 is the fifth studio album by English band Cabaret Voltaire.
+2x45 is the fifth studio album by the English band Cabaret Voltaire.
 It was released in May 1982 through Rough Trade.
 This was the last studio album by the band to feature founding member Chris Watson, who had departed during its recording.

 Background

 The title comes from the album's original format of two 45 RPM 12" discs.

 Sides A and B were recorded at Western Works, Sheffield in October 1981, while Sides C and D were recorded at Pluto Studios, Manchester in February 1982, after Watson's departure to join ITV Tyne Tees.

 The track "Yashar" was later remixed as a dance record by John Robie and released as a single.

 Critical reception

 Trouser Press found 2x45 to be a "temporary letdown" following their previous release, Red Mecca, but went on to say: "Much has been said and written about an industrial, modern-age music; Cabaret Voltaire is the only group doing it...
 They make perhaps the most important pop music of our time."